Research Transcription Service

 IRB Requirements

-Due to the sensitive nature of using Generative Artificial Intelligence platforms, SSCS is requiring an IRB for all requested accounts, including exempt research and research classified as non-research.
-The IRB will serve as a central record of the data being inputted into the AWS transcription service.
+Due to the sensitive nature of using Generative Artificial Intelligence platforms, SSCS is requiring an IRB for all requested accounts, including research projects that qualify for exemption and those classified as non-research.
+The IRB will serve as a central record of the data submitted to the AWS transcription service.
+Please ensure that the Social Sciences Division Transcription Service is referenced in your IRB application.

 For details on data security risk and their protection levels, please see the University’s Secure Research Data Strategy website.